What to look for in a used commercial or professional embroidery machine.

 ColDesi has developed some real expertise in this area, having taken hundreds on trade over time; thousands since then too!
 Hopefully what’s below will help guide any potential buyer towards their perfect purchase that makes them happy (and keeps customers coming back).

 Professional Machine Features

-- Auto Trim, large design memory, limitless number of stitches, warranty are all less obvious, but equally important differentiators between consumer and professional systems.
+Auto Trim, large design memory, a limitless number of stitches, and warranty are all less obvious, but equally important differentiators between consumer and professional systems.

 What Is Included With The Machine

 Most people are surprised, if they have never been in the embroidery business, at the impact and the cost of accessories and software.

 When you’re running an embroidery business, you’re going to want 2 of each kind of hoop; one to sew on, and one to load while the other one sews so there’s no down time between jobs.

 You will also want the RIGHT sized hoop for the job, so that means at least 10 hoops in your inventory.
 Hoops range from about $30 to $90, so that can quickly add another $400 – $600 to your costs if they don’t come with the machine.

 Does the used embroidery machine come with hoops?

 One of the most important things to remember when running your business is that you need digitizing software.